wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is a full-featured chat platform designed for communities, dating websites, radio stations, online traders, shops... and any other kind of website looking to boost engagement.
+Flyzoo is a full-featured chat designed for communities, dating websites, radio stations, online traders, shops... and any other kind of website looking to boost engagement.

-Connect, engage and grow your audience with the perfect chat for BuddyPress, bbPress and WooCommerce.
+Connect, engage and grow your audience with the perfect chat for Ultimate Member, BuddyPress, bbPress and WooCommerce.

 Start your 14-day free trial now!